The Ascension (2Face Idibia album): Composition

 The Ascension is primarily an R&B and Afropop album, but explores other musical styles such as soca, zouk and highlife.
 The album is composed of fast and slow tempo songs.
 2face dedicated the electro house record "#Aproko" to social media critics.
 In "Jeje", he samples African China's "Mr. President" and pays homage to afrobeat of the 1970s.
 The tracks "International Loving" and "Diaspora Woman" have elements of zouk.
 Soca rhythms are evident on "Boulay Boulay" and "Go".
 The slow tempo ballad "Hate What You Do To Me" has a sensitive theme.
 "Kiss of Life" is also a slow tempo ballad with soft lyrics.

 Critical reception

 The Ascension received generally mixed reviews from music critics.
-Chiagoziem Onyekwena of Nigeria Entertainment Today awarded the album 3 stars out of 5, saying it "isn't bad in itself, just not the genre-bending, boundary-crossing, revolutionary album it had the potential to be".
+Chiagoziem Onyekwena of The NET awarded the album 3 stars out of 5, saying it "isn't bad in itself, just not the genre-bending, boundary-crossing, revolutionary album it had the potential to be".
 Lobatans Brandon Bridges commended the album's songwriting, diverse sounds, instrumentation, and energetic appeal.